Sleaze scandal in Kenya's Silicon Savannah

 Neither Ushahidi's apology nor the removal of Were are likely to resolve an episode that has caused outrage across the tech industry.

-"I don't think it was a real apology and they need to try again," says Clara Wanjiku Odero, a prominent Kenyan tech journalist who supports Kabari's call for the board to resign.
+"I don't think it was a real apology and they need to try again," says Clara Wanjiku Odero, a consultant for African startups who also writes about the tech scene, and supports Kabari's call for the board to resign.

 "The simple fact is they will never have the morally authority to run the company," says Odero.
 "They failed to witness what was happening and to treat it with the seriousness it deserved.
 They were covering their behinds not taking care of their employee and for that reason I think they should leave."

-Supporters of Kabari are continuing to lobby donors, which is beginning to have an effect.
+Supporters of Kabari are continuing to lobby donors and partners, which may be having an effect.

-The Institute of Development Studies (IDS), which provides funding as part of a consortium, expressed "deep concern" over the ongoing scandal.
+The Institute of Development Studies (IDS), part of the 'Making all voices count' consortium with Ushahidi, expressed "deep concern" over the harassment case and said its consortium partners would be "liaising closely with donors regarding this matter."

-A spokesperson for IDS told CNN that funding for Ushahidi is under discussion.

 Bouncing back